 - Enter the Mechanical Harvesting Combine.

-There are many types of human-operated, self-propelled, and farm truck towed harvesting machines and accouterments.
+Many types of human-operated, self-propelled, and farm truck-towed harvesting machines and accouterments exist.
 Below we will discuss the main harvesting and farm machines used to help California farmers and workers.

 - Bruising is Why You Can’t Always Use Machines?